 Note that these are illustrative examples only.
 There are many consonant conjuncts that could be visually analyzed in the same way, and the same principle applies to all such cases: these should not be represented as dead conjunct plus vowel sign sequences.
-The principle of using atomic consonant representations, rather than representations analyzing the consonant into a half form plus stem, also applies to other Indic scripts, such as Gujarati and Bengali.
+The practice of using atomic consonants to represent letters is recommended.
+Using a half-form plus stems should be avoided.

 Explicit Virama (Halant).
 Normally a virama character serves to create dead consonants that are, in turn, combined with subsequent consonants to form conjuncts.
 This behavior usually results in a virama sign not being depicted visually.
 Occasionally, this default behavior is not desired when a dead consonant should be excluded from conjunct formation, in which case the virama sign is visibly rendered.
-To accomplish this goal, the Unicode Standard adopts the convention of placing the character U+200C ZERO WIDTH NONJOINER immediately after the encoded dead consonant that is to be excluded from conjunct formation.
+To accomplish this goal, the Unicode Standard adopts the convention of placing the character U+200C ZERO WIDTH NON-JOINER immediately after the encoded dead consonant that is to be excluded from conjunct formation.
 In this case, the virama sign is always depicted as appropriate for the consonant to which it is attached.

-For example, in Figure 12-4, the use of ZERO WIDTH NON-JOINER prevents the default formation of the conjunct form $\mbox{\&f}$ (K.SSA_n).
+For example, in Figure 12-4, the use of ZERO WIDTH NON-JOINER prevents the default formation of the conjunct form $\mathfrak{A}(\mathsf{K.SSA}n)$.

 Explicit Half-Consonants.
-When a dead consonant participates in forming a conjunct, the dead consonant form is often absorbed into the conjunct form, such that it is no longer dis-
+When a dead consonant participates in forming a conjunct, the dead consonant form is often absorbed into the conjunct form, such that it is no longer distinctly visible.
+In other contexts, the dead consonant may remain visible as a half-consonant